 adkim is set to R for Relaxed, We run the DKIM in relaxed mode since our users might have web scripts that sent email without authenticating and signing the mail before sending.

 aspf is set to S for Strict since most of all accounts are hosted on our servers and should always follow the default SPF policy of "v=spf1 include:_spf.zenithmedia.net -all"

 rua is the email address used for reporting on the email itself.
 If you wish to use your own, visit the links below.

 ruf is the forensics reports we receive from other providers like google/yahoo/microsoft ^

 rf is the file format we receive the records in afrf.

-pct is the ammount in percent that email is scanned in this case 100%.
-We don't recommend lowering this number with out consulting our support team.
+pct is the amount in percent that email is scanned in this case 100%.
+We don't recommend lowering this number without consulting our support team.

 fo is used as a queue to send us reports about malicious servers trying to use your domain.
 It should always be set to 1 for ON